simplecircuitsmodular/simplecircuitsmodular.github.io/README.md

 ## Modules

 Every module is released under CC Attribution Share Alike 4.0.
 With this license anyone is free to build, sell, or modify these designs as long as they share any changes they make under the same license.

-I'm currently in the process of fully documenting each module and transferring ownership from my personal GitHub to the Simple Circuits Modular organization.

 ### Stable